How to Get to Toledo?

 Covered parking in the historic center:

-PARKIA by INDIGO – Miradero
+PARKIA by INDIGO – Miradero : The most central and easiest to access

 💡Tip: Toledo is a city of hills, part of its charm.
 Start light, let the city reveal itself gradually, and remember: less effort, more enjoyment.